 - There must be a sufficiently large covered space to receive, handle and store the ABP.
 All ABP must be under cover. - All buildings must be maintained clean and in good condition and any necessary repairs must be made on a regular basis. - The floors must be smooth and sloped to facilitate the drainage of liquids.
-The inner walls must be smooth, clean and well maintained. - The layout of plants must ensure the total separation of Category 1 material from all other materials from reception until dispatch. - There must be adequate separation between the area of the plant where incoming material for handling is unloaded and the areas set aside for the handling and the storage of material and derived products. - Suitable office facilities where an examination of records can take place must be provided on site.
+The inner walls must be smooth, clean and well maintained. - The layout of plants must ensure the total separation of Category 2 material from all other materials from reception until dispatch.
+There must be total separation between each category of ABP.
+Any Category 3 material that is mixed with Category 2 material is automatically treated as Category 2 material.

+- There must be adequate separation between the area of the plant where incoming material for handling is unloaded and the areas set aside for the handling and the storage of material and derived products. - Suitable office facilities where an examination of records can take place must be provided on site.